perfectsense/brightspot-github-actions-workflows/README.md

-# Brightspot Github Actions Workflows
+# Brightspot GitHub Actions Workflows

-A collection of [Git Hub Actions](https://github.com/features/actions) Workflows to help build and deploy Brightspot projects.
+A collection of [GitHub Actions](https://github.com/features/actions) Workflows to help build and deploy Brightspot projects.

 ## Brightspot Build
 This workflow will provide a job that will build your project.